22 Proven Tools for Marketing Tech Stack 2021

 Analytics is the priority.
 That’s a fact.
 If previously marketers ask whether a company can afford to invest in analytics tools, now it’s about whether you can afford not to invest.

 But still, there’s a problem with post-factum solutions, but not during the real-time tracking of all the marketing efforts.
 So, the first thing you need is a handful of tools for your marketing tech stack that’ll give you a 360-degree view of the company’s progress.
 And here are the best of them.

-One start of this marketing tech stack – GA has about 50 million fans all over the world ?.
+One start of this marketing tech stack — GA has about 50 million fans all over the world?.

 This tool can easily mess with your head by the variety of menu options, date ranges, and filters.
-GA has not the prettiest face that makes its UX a bit confusing.
+GA has not the prettiest face which makes its UX a bit confusing.
 But it didn’t prevent Google Analytics from being number one among similar tools.

 Why it’s useful: With its help, you’ll know

 - What content they prefer